fmalina/revisions-blocl/activism/dismembered.md

 Powerful theories have been propagated and imposed by ideas merchants and thinktankers in the pay of American business interests.

-Why can’t government services be like Marks and Spencer, asked Margaret Thatcher.
+Why can't government services be like Marks and Spencer, asked Margaret Thatcher.

 The answer then and now is that the state is not selling knickers or sandwiches.